Why yes, I do disagree with you. Hold my beer.

 Crowley and Gates have cleared the air, but the rest of us are still debating issues on the internet and talking about how we could never be friends with someone with views that oppose our values.
 This presents a problem.

 People are incited by words, and it seems that people are just as emotionally aroused by the words as they may be by other stimuli like images and sounds.
-According to a study published in the peer reviewed journal, PLOS One on the emotional content of discourse "Indeed, several lines of evidence support the possibility that language comprehension can be affected by emotional states."
+According to a study published in the peer-reviewed journal PLOS One on the emotional content of discourse, "Indeed, several lines of evidence support the possibility that language comprehension can be affected by emotional states."
 That means that your choice of words has an impact on what people hear, especially in matters held closely as part of one's identity.

 As is apparent with voting trends, it's hard to see the other side unless you know the human first.
 That's why being around someone who has a different perspective is critical to growth.
 If nothing else, it may add credibility to your own beliefs and move the needle for the other.
-When you have a friend with a different point of view, your understanding of their character helps you understand their view better, even if you don't share it, and never do.
-No longer are they the (anonymous nasty word) but they are your friend, and they come by their views honestly.
-The opportunity to sit with those of differing views, not across the aisle, but face to face should be cherished.
+When you have a friend with a different point of view, your understanding of their character helps you understand their view better, even if you don't share it and never do.
+No longer are they the (anonymous nasty word), but they are your friend, and they come by their views honestly.
+The opportunity to sit with those of differing views, not across the aisle but face to face, should be cherished.

-For everyone of us humans, the connection to other people is essential.
-As people have increased their time on social media, and in many cases decreased their time interacting with people in real life, loneliness is on the rise.
+For every one of us humans, the connection to other people is essential.
+As people have increased their time on social media and, in many cases, decreased their time interacting with people in real life, loneliness is on the rise.
 Loneliness is dangerous for our health.
-In fact, loneliness can be more dangerous for your health than obesity, smoking and high blood pressure.
+In fact, loneliness can be more dangerous for your health than obesity, smoking, and high blood pressure.

 On the other hand, when beers are shared, people connect and listen to each other.
 But even if juicy topics never come up, the dopamine juices do.
-A shared beer creates more a human connection than you will ever get from a digital meme.
+A shared beer creates more of a human connection than you will ever get from a digital meme.
 A disagreement with respect and empathy ultimately enriches your views.

 And if you're lucky, some of them will change along the way.